Journaling Prompts and Ideas

 You don’t have to address it in the real world yet, but address it in your journal.
 How do you really feel about it?
 What would you say if you could?

-- Don’t be a perfectionist! spelling errors, sloppy handwriting, and grammar mistakes are a-okay in this space (this is something I majorly struggled with, but once you accept it it’s so liberating).
+- Don’t be a perfectionist!
+Spelling errors, sloppy handwriting, and grammar mistakes are fine in this space (this is something I struggled with, but once you accept it it’s liberating).

-- Figure out your best and most creative time of day… then make that your journal time.
+- Figure out your best and most creative time of day, then make it your journal time.

 - Don’t make it a chore.
 Some days even the best prompt won’t make the words flow.
-That’s FINE… don’t force it.
-Look at your list of “Things to do when Everything Sucks” from tip #16 instead :)
+That’s okay, don’t force it.
+Look at your list of “Things to do when Everything Sucks” from tip #16 instead.

 - Set your intention before putting pen to paper.
-What do you want to get out of your journal session today?
-Is there something pressing on your mind?
+What do you want to get out of your journal session?

-- Your journaling prompts are going to be much more fun if you have pens that you LOVE writing with and a journal or notebook that speaks to your soul!
+- Your journaling time will be more fun if you have pens that you like to write with, and a journal or notebook that speaks to your soul!